The Dinosaur Project

-The Dinosaur Project is a 2012 British found footage science fiction thriller drama adventure film edited by Ben Lester, produced by Moonlighting Films, Kent Films, LoveFilm, Anton Capital Entertainment, Dinosaur Productions and Nick Hill, distributed by StudioCanal, music composed by Richard Blair-Oliphant, based on an original idea by Sid Bennett and Tom Pridham, written by Sid Bennett and Jay Basu, and directed by Sid Bennett.
+The Dinosaur Project is a 2012 British found footage science fiction adventure film directed by Sid Bennett, who also co-wrote the film with Jay Basu.
 It stars Richard Dillane, Peter Brooke, Matthew Kane, Natasha Loring, Stephen Jennings, Andre Weideman with Abena Ayivor and Sivu Nobongoza.

+The Dinosaur Project was shot in South Africa.
 The visual effects for the film were provided by Jellyfish Pictures.
-The Dinosaur Project was filmed in South Africa on 8 August 2012.
-The film was rated PG-13 for some violence, terror and a brief suggestive image.
-The film was released in cinemas in the UK on 10 August 2012 by StudioCanal.
-The movie has received mixed reviews from critics and grossed $2,412,576 worldwide.
-The film was released on DVD and Blu-ray on 27 February 2013 by StudioCanal.
+The film received a theatrical release in the United Kingdom on 10 August 2012 by StudioCanal.
+It garnered mixed reviews from critics and grossed $2,412,576 worldwide.
+Studiocanal released the film on DVD and Blu-ray on 27 February 2013.

 Plot

 A group of explorers from the British Cryptozoological Society (and two television cameramen) goes on an expedition into the Congo in search of a cryptid—the so-called Mokele-mbembe—which is believed to be a Plesiosaur called Elasmosaurus.

 The explorers' leader, Jonathan, discovers during the helicopter flight, that his son Luke sneaked into the chopper as a stowaway.
 Shortly after that, a flock of large flying reptiles (pterosaurs) called Pteranodons appears next to the helicopter, causing the helicopter to crash.
 Everyone but the pilot escape just before the chopper explodes.
 Now lost, they discover that the satellite phone they had with them was broken during the crash, Amara, their local guide, suggests to go to the village they saw while in the helicopter.
 Upon arriving, the group discovers the village destroyed and the villagers dead.
 Jonathan chooses a hut to stay in for the night while his son installs a night vision camera outside the hut.